vinnyasa/BeaverBot/README.md

 ## Acknowledgments

-Inspired by Learn Python: Build a Virtual Assistant course on Udemy, but we created our own code and it is using a different Python version.
+Idea inspired by Learn Python: Build a Virtual Assistant course, but we created our own code and it is using a different Python version.
 Thanks for the beaver image, provided by: Freepik at http://www.freepik.com

 To build run BeaverBotFinal.py